Psychology 001 - General Psychology » Fall 2020 » Module 3 Exam

 When Vincente first tried to quit smoking, he experienced anxiety, irritability, and difficulty sleeping.
 Vincente was experiencing

-B. withdrawal.
+B. dissociation.

 D. REM rebound.